VERIFY BEFORE RELYING

 Methodology

-This guide was rebuilt from DBPR's Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida Real Estate and Appraisers page, Pearson VUE's Florida DBPR fact sheet, Pearson VUE's general test-taker resources, and the existing Pass Florida exam-day cluster.
-Claims about online testing, calculator rules, pilot questions, score reporting, exam review, documents, and timing were aligned to current official sources where available.
+This guide was reviewed against the current Department of Business and Professional Regulation (DBPR) Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida Real Estate and Appraisers page, Pearson VUE's Florida DBPR fact sheet, Pearson VUE's general test-taker resources, and the existing Pass Florida exam-day cluster as of May 29, 2026.
+It is scheduled for re-verification by August 29, 2026 on a 3-month cadence (faster than the standard 6-month regulatory cadence because the post contains the Pearson VUE exam fee in the stat-strip and pricing content can change without an exam-window announcement).
+Claims about online testing, calculator rules, pilot questions, score reporting, exam review, documents, cancellation/reschedule timing, and exam length were aligned to current official sources where available.

 Sources